ONSdigital/dp-kafka/README.md

 #### 3. Apply kafka topics to AWS MKS - Run `topic-manager` script

-Next, we need to apply the kafka topics used by the app to AWS MSK.
+Next, we need to create the kafka topics - used by the app - on AWS MSK.
 This can be achieved by running the `topic-manager` script.
 Running the script informs AWS MSK of:

 - any new topics (topic manager creates them)
 - new clients/apps (i.e. certs) using the service: